bohanhou14/CLERC/README.md

 # Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation

+## Introduction
+This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation.
+Feel free to read our paper at: https://arxiv.org/pdf/2406.17186

 ## Cite CLERC
 ```
 @article{abe2024clerc,